GentritDev/ai-text-classification-project/README.md

 ## What I Learned

+### Important Note About Dataset
+The categories used in this project are from the standard 20 Newsgroups academic dataset, which was created for machine learning research purposes.
+The inclusion of religious and secular discussion categories is purely for demonstrating text classification techniques and does not reflect any personal beliefs or preferences.
+The goal was to show how different types of content can be automatically categorized using machine learning.

 ### Interesting Findings
 1. **Naive Bayes worked best** - sometimes simpler is better for text classification
 2. **TF-IDF made a big difference** - much better than just counting words
-3. **Some categories are easier** - hockey posts are easy to spot, religious discussions can overlap
+3. **Some categories are easier** - sports content has very distinct vocabulary, while religious/philosophical discussions can have overlapping terms
-4. **Keywords matter most** - words like "hockey", "medical", "graphics" are strong indicators
+4. **Keywords matter most** - topic-specific terms like "hockey", "medical", "graphics" are strong classification indicators

 ### Performance Analysis
 - **Training Time**: < 2 minutes for complete pipeline